fusilero/polvora/README.md

 pólvora is a simple open source reloading database.
 It's named after the Catalan word for "gunpowder" in English.
 Enjoy!

+Please be aware that pólvora is still very early in development.
+It currently does not do anything.
+I have a lot of plans for the application but none have actually materialized yet, so please be patient.

 ## Minimum Requirements
 * vala >= 0.36.8
 * glib-2.0 >= 2.40.0